Voltage multiplier: Dickson charge pump

-Dickson multipliers are frequently found in integrated circuits (ICs) where they are used to increase a low-voltage battery supply to the voltage needed by the IC.
-It is advantageous to the IC designer and manufacturer to be able to use the same technology and the same basic device throughout the IC.
-For this reason, in the popular CMOS technology ICs the transistor which forms the basic building block of circuits is the MOSFET.
-Consequently, the diodes in the Dickson multiplier are often replaced with MOSFETs wired to behave as diodes.
+Dickson multipliers are frequently found in integrated circuits (ICs) to increase a low-voltage battery supply to the voltage needed by the IC.
+Because IC designers and manufacturers benefit from using the same technology and basic device throughout a chip, CMOS Dickson multipliers often wire MOSFETs to behave as diodes.

 The diode-wired MOSFET version of the Dickson multiplier does not work very well at very low voltages because of the large drain-source volt drops of the MOSFETs.
 Frequently, a more complex circuit is used to overcome this problem.
 One solution is to connect in parallel with the switching MOSFET another MOSFET biased into its linear region.
 This second MOSFET has a lower drain-source voltage than the switching MOSFET would have on its own (because the switching MOSFET is driven hard on) and consequently the output voltage is increased.
 The gate of the linear biased MOSFET is connected to the output of the next stage so that it is turned off while the next stage is charging from the previous stage's capacitor.
 That is, the linear-biased transistor is turned off at the same time as the switching transistor.

 An ideal 4-stage Dickson multiplier (5× multiplier) with an input of 1.5 V would have an output of 7.5 V. However, a diode-wired MOSFET 4-stage multiplier might only have an output of 2 V. Adding parallel MOSFETs in the linear region improves this to around 4 V. More complex circuits still can achieve an output much closer to the ideal case.

 Many other variations and improvements to the basic Dickson circuit exist.
 Some attempt to reduce the switching threshold voltage such as the Mandal-Sarpeshkar multiplier or the Wu multiplier.
 Other circuits cancel out the threshold voltage: the Umeda multiplier does it with an externally provided voltage and the Nakamoto multiplier does it with internally generated voltage.
 The Bergeret multiplier concentrates on maximising power efficiency.